Weidsn/Quantum_Computational_Fluid_Dynamics/Qiskit/Qiskit_compilation.md

 ### Instruction Set Architecture (ISA)

-For IBM Heron superconducting devices, CZ, Rz, sqrt(X), and X gates are natively supported.
+For IBM Heron superconducting devices, CZ, Rz, sqrt(x), and X gates are natively supported.
 Any Unitary operation can be built using these gates.

 For different quantum hardware and for each qubit, a different set of gates may be available.